jessicaUP/dull/README.md

-# dull.
+# dull...

 ## BACKGROUND & OVERVIEW
 Dull is a color-mixing game that allows you to explore the art of color-mixing.
-One of the beauties of subtractive color mixing (like paint mixing) is that the more you mix, the more the color turns dull… Many painters will tell you, don’t over mix your colors, but with dull that is the point of the game!
+One of the beauties of subtractive color mixing is that the more you mix, the more the color turns dull… Many painters will tell you, don’t over mix your colors, but with dull that is the point of the game!

+ - GOAL: The goal of the game is to mix the right tiles to make the target color, creating a path the the target space.
+The level amount represents the distance away from the start tile (level 1 is 1 click away... level 5 is 5 clicks)

  - BOARD:  A 10 x 10 grid of 100 different color tiles.

+ - MOVEMENT: Players are provided with a start tile and can move to the neigboring lateral and horizontal tiles towards the target tile position.
+The path can not cross over itself.
+The player may use the mouse or keyboard to navigate the grid.

  -